jwnhy/jwnhy.github.io/_posts/2024-4-29-qemu_made_easy.md

 title: QEMU made easy.
 ---

+How to quickly run a virtual machine in QEMU.

 # QEMU Basic.

 QEMU is a common virtualization tool used to emulate a full system/user application.
 In this post, we will cover how to set up a basic QEMU full system emulation.
 In essence, you need two things to boot a full system in QEMU.